intuit-archive/environment_users-cookbook/README.md

 # Requirements
 * Chef 10.x
-* User profile listed in databags as detailed here: https://github.com/fnichol/chef-user
+* If user profiles are listed in json files in the databag called users, as detailed here: https://github.com/fnichol/chef-user, the user will be created with those properties, otherwise the user will be created with the default values.

 Platform:
 * CentOS 6.x